KarolBukowski94/Excel_Project-Data_Analytics/1_Salary_Dashboard/README.md

 ## Introduction

 This data jobs salary dashboard was designed to help job seekers explore salary trends for their desired roles, ensuring they are fairly compensated.

-The data is from Luke Barousse's Excel course, which provides a foundation for analyzing data using this powerful tool.
+The data is from Luke Barousse's Excel course, which provides a foundation for analyzing data using Excel.
 The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

 ### Dashboard File
 My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).